Chelsea boss Jose Mourinho has insisted there is "no chance" the club will sell Juan Mata or David Luiz this summer.

-The duo's future at Stamford Bridge was recently cast into doubt after they were rumoured to have been offered as part of a deal for Manchester United striker Wayne Rooney, a claim the west London club strenuously denied.
+The duo's future at Stamford Bridge was recently cast into doubt after both were rumored to have been offered as part of a deal for Manchester United striker Wayne Rooney, a claim that Chelsea vehemently denied.

-The Portuguese boss was quick to address the issue in his first press conference after arriving in Malaysia as part of the pre-season tour, responding definitively to questions as to whether he would consider selling either player.
+Mourinho was quick to address the issue in his first press conference after arriving in Malaysia as part of the club's preseason tour, responding definitively to questions as to whether he would consider selling either player.

 "No chance.
-No chance," he told reporters, before responding to whether the pair would still be at the club next season by insisting: "Yes.
+No chance," Mourinho told reporters, before responding to whether the pair would still be at the club next season by insisting "Yes.
 For me that's enough."

-The former Real Madrid boss also took the opportunity to remind international players that they cannot afford to sit on the bench this season if they are hoping to secure a place in next summer's World Cup, perhaps a subtle reminder to transfer target Wayne Rooney.
+Mourinho also took the opportunity to remind international players that they cannot afford to sit on the bench this season if they are hoping to secure a place in next summer's World Cup.

 "If they want to go to the World Cup and they're second choice at their club, then they're in trouble, they're in trouble.